SASInnovate2026/Tips-Tricks-for-Building-a-Custom-Step-in-SAS-Viya/README.md

 If you decide to run anything found on this site in your own SAS environment you do so at your own risk.

 ## Session Information
-Estimated Duration: 45 minutes of content and exercises.
+Estimated Duration: 45 minutes of content and exercises.<br>
 SAS Viya Cadence: 2025.12 Stable​.

 ## Thank You